-Blackboard and CAMS
+Canvas and CAMS

 Criswell offers various Institutes on campus.
 The Criswell Institute for Philosophy, Politics, and Economics and the Hope for the Heart Counseling Institute, offer students even more opportunities to learn about these subjects and chances to apply what they are learning in the classroom through fellowship, reading, and travel experiences.

 A thesis option is available in most of the Masters programs at Criswell College.
 The pursuit of a thesis is a multi-step process, which is outlined in the Thesis Guidelines and requires submission of the Prospectus/Thesis Approval Form.